ChigozieCO/DevOps-tasks/Task-1-Environment-Setup/README.md

 -  My next installation was the IIS (Internet Information Services) using the `win_feature` module again to install the IIS web server and its management tools.
 I registered the installation so I can use it to store the result of the task in a variable.
 This was done to capture the output (status, result, and any other relevant data) of the task and use that output in subsequent tasks.

-- I checked if a reboot is required after the IIS installation and performed it if necessary.

 - My next installation was the IIS Management Console.

-- Then the installation of the System Center and checking for required reboots.

 - I also installed Windows Admin Center:

-- Finally I installed Windows Defender and checked for required reboots.
+- Finally I installed Windows Defender.